greyscaled/experiments/packages/1_dots/README.md

 In terms of ambience, there could be things happening around the canvas in the background, perhaps.
 Or at least a non-blank background.
 This is TBD.

+## Alternatives

+Some of these may be discarded, implemented or broken out into separate packages.

+### Red

+I have had some visions of playing with shades of red, perhaps connecting each node in the path to the origin with a red line.
+The motivation here is making it ominous.

+### Light Show

+It might be interesting to use path-walking for a light source.
+Each node in the path would be the focus of the light source, and as it moves from node to node there's some interesting animations with shadows etc.